Liam Mower

 Liam Mower (born 30 May 1992 in Kingston upon Hull, England) is an English actor and dancer.
 Best known for his talent for ballet, he was one of the three boys who shared the lead role in the original London cast of Billy Elliot the Musical which earned a Laurence Olivier Award for Best Actor in a Leading Role in a Musical, making him the youngest nominee and the youngest solo winner in the category aged 13.
-He is currently employed by Matthew Bourne and has appeared in his production of Swan Lake, The Nutcracker and The Car Men.
+He is currently employed by Matthew Bourne and has appeared in his production of Swan Lake, The Nutcracker and The Car Man.

 Early life and education

 Mower is from Kingston upon Hull.
 His father is an engineer, and his mother works in a sandwich shop.
 Born into a family of four boys, Mower has three brothers, (Luke, Lewis and Leighton).
 He became a boarding pupil at the Royal Ballet School (RBS) whilst still auditioning for Billy Elliot, but later scaled down his connection to it, in order to be able to meet his professional commitments without losing out on quality of life.
 Mower also attended the Northern Academy of Performing Arts (NAPA) in Kingston upon Hull, but now studies at the Rambert School of Ballet and Contemporary Dance in Twickenham.
 Before taking up his place at Rambert, he was also offered a place at the London Studio Centre.